-The first CMC presents the first opportunity for the tribunal and the parties to come together to decide the process and manner in which the arbitration will be conducted, including the timing for the procedural steps to be taken.
+The CMC presents the first opportunity for the tribunal and the parties to come together to decide the process and manner in which the arbitration will be conducted, including the timing for the procedural steps to be taken.
 Being a consensual process, it is not unusual for the tribunal to dictate that the parties should seek to agree on procedural steps and a procedural timetable prior to the first CMC.
 The CMC can take place in person or via conference call or video conference.

-The matters that will typically be discussed at the first CMC include matters such as:
+The first CMC will typically include discussion of matters such as:

-- whether to appoint a Tribunal Secretary (i.e. a person who typically assists the tribunal throughout the proceedings in the overall management of the proceedings and in producing the final award); - how and when the parties will exchange memorials or pleadings (as the case may be), submissions, witness statements and expert reports; - how parties should approach document disclosure, production or requests for discovery; - scheduling the hearing; - what, if any, further materials will be exchanged before the hearing (e.g. an agreed list of issues, hearing bundles, chronologies); and - how and when costs and disbursements will be invoiced. - 45 Model Law, Article 12; ICC Rules, Article 14; ACICA Rules, Article 21. - 46 Model Law, Article 13; ICC Rules, Article 14; ACICA Rules, Article 22. - 47 See e.g. ACICA Rules, Article 22(3). - 48 Model Law, Article 13(2); cf ICC Rules, Article 14(3); ACICA Rules, Article 22(4). - 49 Model Law, Articles 14-15; ICC Rules, Article 15; ACICA Rules, Article 23. - See e.g. Model Law, Article 15.
+- whether to appoint a Tribunal Secretary (i.e. a person who typically assists the tribunal throughout the proceedings in the overall management of the proceedings and in producing the final award); - how and when the parties will exchange memorials or pleadings (as the case may be), submissions, witness statements and expert reports; - how parties should approach document disclosure, production or requests for discovery; - scheduling the hearing; - what, if any, further materials will be exchanged before the hearing (e.g. an agreed list of issues, hearing bundles, chronologies); and - how and when costs and disbursements will be invoiced. - 56 Model Law, article 12; ICC Rules, article 14; ACICA Rules, article 21. - 57 Model Law, article 13; ICC Rules, article 14; ACICA Rules, article 22. - 58 See e.g. ACICA Rules, article 22(3). - 59 Model Law, article 13(2); ACICA Rules, article 22(4); cf. ICC Rules, article 14(3). - 60 Model Law, articles 14-15; ICC Rules, article 15; ACICA Rules, article 23. - 61 See e.g. Model Law, article 15.

-These decisions are recorded in the first procedural order (or PO1, as it is commonly referred to).
+These decisions are recorded in the first procedural order (PO1).

-There is no requirement for all procedural steps to be determined at the first case management conference.
+There is no requirement for all procedural steps to be determined at the first CMC.
 Nor is it the case that steps cannot be readdressed.
-Procedural matters not decided and matters to be revisited, can be determined at subsequent case management conferences or by agreement of all the parties.
+Procedural matters not decided and matters to be revisited can be determined at subsequent CMCs or by agreement of all the parties.

-Written submissions: Memorials vs pleadings
+4 Written submissions: memorials vs pleadings